 Getting Creative to Meet Member Need

-“We researched a lot of virtual event platforms but moved forward with MC I LMS for two reasons,” said Schulz.
+“We researched a lot of virtual event platforms but moved forward with Classroom for two reasons,” said Schulz.
 “One, the seamless user experience for our members – they have one login.
-Two, the versatility of the MC I LMS platform.
+Two, the versatility of the Classroom platform.
 We were able to use it for our largest event of the year.”

 We received great feedback from our members on our post-event survey regarding the ease of using or registering and using this platform.